rom1mouret/generative_rf/README.md

 This graph shows a few baselines:
 - Oracle RF has access to the entire dataset. i.e. it is *not* an online learning algorithm.
-- RollingRF(0.8) replaces 20% the oldest trees with new trees trained from new data.
+- RollingRF(0.8) replaces 20% of the oldest trees with new trees trained from new data.
 - SlowForgettingRF(0.8) randomly replaces 20% of the trees with new trees trained from new data.

 (in more familiar terms, RollingRF and SlowForgettingRF are possible implementations of scikit's `partial_fit` interface)